Home Closed Back Headphone Reviews Audeze LCD-XC Review: Unveiling Brilliance with a Pricey Twist

 That said, I thought this model fit a little bit more securely than its brother.

-You’ll likely be taking breaks, however, as the weight will affect you in one way or another unless your neck is made of titanium alloy.
+Still, you’ll likely be taking breaks as the weight will affect you in one way or another; unless of course your neck is made of titanium alloy.

 Unless you’re this guy, you’ll probably feel the XC on your head lol.
 Image: Fandom